Liberation psychology: Emergence

 In response to these criticisms, psychologists sought to create a psychological science that addressed social inequalities both in theory and practical application.
 It is important to note that liberation psychology is not an area of psychology akin to clinical, developmental, or social psychology.
-However, it is more of a framework that aims to reconstruct psychology taking into account the perspective of the oppressed (Martín-Baró's "new interlocutor") so the discipline ceases its (often unwitting) complicity with the structures that perpetuate domination, oppression and inequality.
+It is more of a framework that aims to reconstruct psychology taking into account the perspective of the oppressed (Martín-Baró's "new interlocutor") so the discipline ceases its (often unwitting) complicity with the structures that perpetuate domination, oppression and inequality.
 Generally, people using this framework would not call themselves "liberation psychologists", although this term is sometimes used to refer to them.

-The term "liberation psychology" (or psicología de la liberación) may have first appeared in print in 1976.
+Origins of the term "liberation psychology" (or psicología de la liberación) may have first appeared in print in 1976.
 It was later brought into widespread use by Ignacio Martín-Baró.
 A number of other Latin American social psychologists have also developed and promoted the approach, including Martiza Montero (Venezuela), Ignacio Dobles (Costa Rica), Bernardo Jiménez Dominguez (Colombia/Mexico), Jorge Mario Flores (Mexico), Edgar Barrero (Colombia) and Raquel Guzzo (Brazil) among others.
 A number of similar approaches developed independently in other regions of the World, including South Africa and the Philippines.